jsummers/resamplescope/readme.txt

 application runs a sharpening filter on the image after scaling it, ResampleScope won't produce meaningful results.

-ResampleScope only analyzes the algorithm that was used to scale the image in the horizontal direction.
-The algorithm used for the vertical dimension will, at best, be irrelevant.
-(Of course, you could rotate the image before giving it to ResampleScope, if you want to look at the vertical dimension instead.)
+By default, ResampleScope analyzes the algorithm that was used to scale the image in the horizontal direction.
+To analyze the vertical dimension instead, generate new pattern files by running "rscope -r -gen", and include the -r option when you analyze the images.

 Downscaling is harder to analyze than upscaling.
 ResampleScope works best if you reduce the size as little as possible (but by at least 2 pixels).
 But